 The DJI Mavic Air 2 has now officially launched – and having tested the mid-range drone for the past week in secret for our in-depth review, we've concluded that it's the best drone you can buy right now.

-There wasn't a huge amount we didn't already know about the Mavic Air 2's specs, following a series of pre-launch leaks, but DJI has now officially announced pricing and availability.
-You can pre-order the Mavic Air 2 now for $799 / £769 / AU$1,499, with shipping expected to begin in mid-May.
+There wasn't a huge amount we didn't already know about the Mavic Air 2's specs, following a series of pre-launch leaks, but DJI has now officially announced pricing at AED 2,999 with availability targeted towards mid-May.

-A 'Fly More' bundle that includes the Air 2 plus a shoulder bag, ND filters, charging hub and three batteries is also available to pre-order, for $999 / £949 / AU$1899.
+A 'Fly More' bundle that includes the Air 2 plus a shoulder bag, ND filters, charging hub and three batteries will also be available for AED 3,759.